A complete guide to finding the best Confluence AI chatbot (2026)

 Key features of Atlassian Intelligence

-Atlassian Intelligence is pretty focused on generating and summarizing content.
+Atlassian Intelligence is excellent at generating and summarizing content.
 Here’s a quick rundown of what it can do:

 -

-Generate and transform content: You can use a simple prompt (just type "/ai") to draft new content, brainstorm ideas, change the tone of your writing, or clean up spelling and grammar.
+Generate and transform content: You can use a simple prompt (just type "/ai") to draft new content, brainstorm ideas, change the tone of your writing, or polish spelling and grammar.

 -

-Summarize pages and comments: It can whip up a quick summary of a really long Confluence page or a tangled thread of comments, which is super helpful for getting caught up quickly.
+Summarize pages and comments: It can whip up a quick summary of a long Confluence page or a thread of comments, which is helpful for getting caught up quickly.

 -

-Find action items: The AI can scan a page to pull out a list of action items, which helps make sure important tasks don't fall through the cracks.
+Find action items: The AI can scan a page to pull out a list of action items, which helps make sure important tasks are identified.

 -